The Beautiful Durham gardening competition

 This year's entries closed on 27 June 2018.

-Judging will take place on Wednesday 11 and Thursday 12 July 2018.
+Judging took place on Wednesday 11 and Thursday 12 July 2018.

 Winners and awards will be presented at a ceremony on 3 October 2018.